geethanjalips10/R-Projects/CodeBook.md

 activity             - Identifies the particular activity performed by the subject.
 It is a categorical variable.
                        The values are WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING.

 subjectID            - Identifies the subject who performed the particular activity for the measurement taken.
                        The subjectid   takes values from 1 to 30

-####tBodyAcc-XYZ and tGravityAcc-XYZ variables
+####Mean and Standard deviation measure variables

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise. the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-tBodyAcc.mean.X      - Identifies the mean of tBodyAcc by each subject and activity for the X axis tBodyAcc.mean.Y      - Identifies the mean of tBodyAcc by each subject and activity for the Y axis tBodyAcc.mean.Z      - Identifies the mean of tBodyAcc by each subject and activity for the Z axis tBodyAcc.std.X       - Identifies the standard deviation of tBodyAcc by each subject and activity for the X axis tBodyAcc.std.Y       - Identifies the standard deviation of tBodyAcc by each subject and activity for the Y axis tBodyAcc.std.Z.      - Identifies the standard deviation of tBodyAcc by each subject and activity for the Y axis tGravityAcc.mean.X   - Identifies the mean of tGravityAcc by each subject and activity for the Y axis tGravityAcc.mean.Y   - Identifies the mean of tGravityAcc by each subject and activity for the Y axis tGravityAcc.mean.Z   - Identifies the mean of tGravityAcc by each subject and activity for the Z axis tGravityAcc.std.X    - Identifies the standard deviation of tGravityAcc by each subject and activity for the X axis tGravityAcc.std.Y    - Identifies the standard deviation of tGravityAcc by each subject and activity for the X axis tGravityAcc.std.Z.   - Identifies the standard deviation of tGravityAcc by each subject and activity for the X axis

-####tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ variables
-The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ) tBodyAccJerk.mean.X  - Identifies mean by each subject and activity for the tBodyAccJerk-X signal tBodyAccJerk.mean.Y  - Identifies mean by each subject and activity for the tBodyAccJerk-X signal tBodyAccJerk.mean.Z  - Identifies mean by each subject and activity for the tBodyAccJerk-X signal tBodyAccJerk.std.X   - Identifies mean by each subject and activity for the tBodyGyroJerk-X signal tBodyAccJerk.std.Y   - Identifies mean by each subject and activity for the tBodyGyroJerk-Y signal tBodyAccJerk.std.Z   - Identifies mean by each subject and activity for the tBodyGyroJerk-Z signal
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).

+These signals were used to estimate variables of the feature vector for each pattern:
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions. tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ tBodyGyroJerk-XYZ tBodyAccMag tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag

+(cited from the source features_info.txt)

+Below are the variables that has the mean and standard deviation estimates from the above signals and they were further summarized in this dataset by each subject and activity combination.

+tBodyAcc.mean.X
+tBodyAcc.mean.Y
+tBodyAcc.mean.Z
+tBodyAcc.std.X
+tBodyAcc.std.Y
+tBodyAcc.std.Z.

+tGravityAcc.mean.X
+tGravityAcc.mean.Y
+tGravityAcc.mean.Z
+tGravityAcc.std.X
+tGravityAcc.std.Y
+tGravityAcc.std.Z.

+tBodyAccJerk.mean.X
+tBodyAccJerk.mean.Y
+tBodyAccJerk.mean.Z
+tBodyAccJerk.std.X
+tBodyAccJerk.std.Y
+tBodyAccJerk.std.Z

 tBodyGyro.mean.X
 tBodyGyro.mean.Y
 tBodyGyro.mean.Z
 tBodyGyro.std.X
 tBodyGyro.std.Y
 tBodyGyro.std.Z

 tBodyGyroJerk.mean.X
 tBodyGyroJerk.mean.Y
 tBodyGyroJerk.mean.Z
 tBodyGyroJerk.std.X
 tBodyGyroJerk.std.Y
 tBodyGyroJerk.std.Z

 tBodyAccMag.mean..
 tBodyAccMag.std.
 tGravityAccMag.mean..